bill3tt/notes/learning-how-to-learn/README.md

 ## What is a chunk?

-Mental leap that unites bits of information together though meaning.
-Creates a 'chunk'.
+Mental leap that unites bits of information together though practice or meaning.

 Memorising a fact without understanding or context, does not help it to make sense with other things your are learning.

 Working memory is in the pre-frontal cortex.

 'Octopus of attention' slips tenatcles through 4 slots of working memory to connect information

-Diffuse mode makes random connections.

 Memory does not appear to work right when you are angry, stressed or afraid.